enonic/starter-react/README.md

-# starter-react
+# React project starter for Enonic XP

-React project starter for Enonic XP
+This Starter will help you build an Enonic application with React and Redux.